06Gagan/Car-Price-prediction/README.md

 - Applying the trained model to predict prices for new, unseen used car instances.

 The insights gained from this project can help in estimating the value of pre-owned cars and assist in making informed decisions in the used car market.

-## Customization

-You can customize the project by modifying the dataset, experimenting with different preprocessing techniques, trying other regression algorithms, or exploring additional features for used car price prediction.
-This project serves as a starting point for used car price prediction using linear regression, and you can extend it further to suit your needs.

-## Acknowledgments

-- This project is created for the purpose of exploring used car price prediction using linear regression in Jupyter Notebook.

-## Contributing

-Contributions are welcome!
-If you find any issues, have suggestions for improvements, or want to add more features, please open an issue or submit a pull request.